Print this page (attorney exhibit format)

 - Documentation of observations

-Findings are summarized in clear language, with methods and limitations described.
+Findings are summarized in clear, non-conclusory language, with methods and limitations described.

 - What was examined